davla/prime-services/README.md

 - the gRPC service
 - the REST proxy service

+While the main domain logic leverages solely the Scala standard library, both the gRPC and the REST services are implemented using the plain Akka platform.

+I purposefully chose not to use higher-level frameworks such as Logom, mostly because I don't have the necessary knowledge in building microservices to assess whether this type of frameworks would fit my use-case.
+In fact, high-level frameworks tend to be more opinionated than generalist platforms like Akka, making specific use-cases very simple to handle, but at the same time making everything else extremely hard.

 ### Main domain logic
 The main domain logic is implemented in the `PrimesUpTo` object.